SliceCraft/MiSideMinigamesForever/README.md

 # MiSide Minigames Forever
 Play the minigames implemented in MiSide from the main menu!

-## Early access
+## Abandoned
-This mod is still in development, not all features and minigames are implemented yet.
-Feedback and contributions are appreciated!
+This mod has been abandoned in favour of the [Speedrun mod](https://github.com/SliceCraft/MiSideSpeedrunMod).

 # Features
 Currently you can play a few minigames by pressing the keybinds mentioned below.